TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.EmailValidationRegistry">Service `EmailValidationRegistry`</a>

-The EmailValidationRegistry service, exposed by the Identity Server, is used for validating an user's primary email.
+The EmailValidationRegistry service, exposed by the Identity Server, is used for validating a user's primary email.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|